danielabar/meblog/src/markdown/rails-dependent-destroy.md

 end
 ```

 Summing up the options, there are 2 dependent options on the `belongs_to` association, plus the "option" to not specify anything which makes 3.
-And there are 5 dependent options on the `has_many` association, plus the do nothing "option" which makes 6.
-This means there are 3 * 6 = 18 possible combinations of dependent options:
+There are 5 dependent options on the `has_many` association, plus the do nothing "option" which makes 6.
+On the `has_many` side, the `restrict_with_error` option behaves similarly to the `restrict_with_exception` except that it populates the `errors` property of the model instead of raising an exception.
+To reduce the number of combinations in this analysis, will only consider `restrict_with_exception`.

+This means there are 3 * 5 = 15 possible combinations of dependent options:

 | Scenario | belongs_to    | has_many                 |
 |----------|---------------|--------------------------|